timholy/SnoopCompile.jl/docs/src/tutorial.md

 So even though the method is defined in `Base`, because `SnoopCompileDemo` needed this code it got stashed in `SnoopCompileDemo.ji`.

-*There are significant limitations to this ability to stash `MethodInstance`s from other modules.*  Most crucially, `*.ji` files can only hold code they "own," either:
+*The ability to cache MethodInstances from code defined in other packages or libraries is fundamental to latency reduction; however, it has significant limitations.*  Most crucially, `*.ji` files can only hold code they "own," either:

 - to a method defined in the package
 - through a chain of backedges to methods owned by the package